 2016 has been a terrifyingly surreal political rollercoaster.
 Brexit brought chaos to the UK, Australia’s seemingly endless rotation of political leaders continues, and now, Donald Trump is the President of the United States.
 And that’s just three countries.

 Politics and music constantly intertwine, with countless songs, albums and entire genres rising from the flames that sociopolitical unrest inspires.
-If anything – if there’s one single positive thing that will come out of Trump’s presidency – it’s the inevitable flurry of good art.
-From Beyoncé, Solange and Common to Radiohead, Squarepusher and ANOHNI, to A.B.
-Original on our own turf, to Jay Z, Kendrick Lamar, Run The Jewels and Eminem and many more, music has been unleashed in direct response to 2016.
+If anything – if there’s one single positive thing that comes from tragedy and political upheaval – it’s the historically inevitable flurry of art.
+In 2016 alone, we have seen politically motivated music from Beyoncé, Solange, Common, Radiohead, Squarepusher, ANOHNI, A.B.
+Original, Jay Z, Kendrick Lamar, Run The Jewels, Eminem and many, many more.

 Be it visual arts, theatre, music or literature, the art world reacts to political chaos, racial injustice and social disarray with creative ferocity, often producing art imbued with a sense of urgency, even aggression, in its intent and necessity.